igiso/ofxFacebook/README.md

 Facebook.post(myImage);

-and post an image that you are processing in OF!
+and post something that you are processing in your OF app!

-or you can be imaginative and post a comment with that image:
+you can be imaginative and post a comment with that image:

 Facebook.post("hey check this out",ofImage);

-or you can go over the top and post a comment a link and an image from the web in a single post!
+or you can go over the top and post a comment + a link + an image from the web all in a single post!

 Facebook.post("hey I am playing this game!","http://myawesomegame.com","http://mypic.png");